Surprise Proposal in Portugal: Step-by-Step Guide

 Privacy strategy

-- Choose a weekday if you can.
+- Choose a weekday whenever possible.

 Recent proposal photos in Portugal